danlong005/RPGWEB/ApiDocumentation.md

 For a simple application to get you up and running checkout our [Quick Start](QuickStart.md) guide.
 This will get you up and running with a RPG web application in no time.

 #### Callbacks
-To create web application in RPGWEB you have to follow a simple pattern on your callbacks(procedures) that process the requests.
+To create web application in RPGAPI you have to follow a simple pattern on your callbacks(procedures) that process the requests.

 ```
 dcl-proc index;
-  dcl-pi *n likeds(RPGWEBRSP);
+  dcl-pi *n likeds(RPGAPIRSP);
-    request likeds(RPGWEBRQST) const;
+    request likeds(RPGAPIRQST) const;
   end-pi;
-  dcl-ds response likeds(RPGWEBRSP);
+  dcl-ds response likeds(RPGAPIRSP);

   ...your code...

   return response;
 end-proc;
 ```
-You will notice that the procedure takes a RPGWEBRQST(RPGWEB request) and returns a RPGWEBRSP(RPGWEB response).
+You will notice that the procedure takes a RPGAPIRQST(RPGAPI request) and returns a RPGAPIRSP(RPGAPI response).
 That's it!
 Inside of the method you can create whatever you need and load it into the response before you return it.
 We will dive more into this later.

 #### Kicking off the application
 Once you have registered some routes in the app data structure you can start the application so that your app can start handling request.
 You can start the application using the following api call

 ```
-RPGWEB_start(app);
+RPGAPI_start(app);
 ```